darinw7/darinw7.github.io/essays/design-patterns.md

 ```

 ## Conclusion
-All in all, design patterns are essential tools for any software engineer to have, and
+All in all, design patterns are essential tools for any software engineer to have, and without it creating efficient applications would become a much more difficult task.
+While it certainly isn't perfect and isn't a solution for everything, it is great for common challenges and trying to figure out how to get started with tougher ones.
+As I get more experience with using them, I hope to learn more about it and actually apply them into projects that I work on in the real-world.

 *Used ChatGPT only for grammar purposes*